Your browser does not support iframes.

-Vinayak Kudva, Cheif Mentor, IMS Learning Resources says, “The WAT and GD topics for MBA are mostly of sociological significance and may be based on long-standing or newly uncovered issues.
+Vinayak Kudva, Chief Mentor, IMS Learning Resources, talks about various topics of group discussion for MBA and states, “The WAT and GD topics for MBA are mostly of sociological significance and may be based on long-standing or newly uncovered issues.
 Students should go through the topics allotted by various B-schools last year, to get an idea of what can be expected.”
+Sometimes, WAT and GD topics for MBA admission can be as generic as ‘Importance of reservation and impact of advertising.’

-Let us provide you with some more WAT and GD topics for MBA selection procedure of the top B-schools and IIM's last year.
+Go through the table below to know WAT and GD topics for MBA selection of the top B-schools and IIM.

 Cultural diversity impedes democratic governance